i05nagai/memorandum/language/english_speaking.md

     * a person or animal that goes from one place to another looking for people to kill or things to steal or destroy
 * slippery
     * He is a slippery fellow, full of schemes.
+* slip
+    * slide
+    * move easily
+    * get worse
+        * to change to a worse state or condition
+        * we've slipped even further behind schedule
+    * escape
+        * to get away from or get free from sth
+        * the dog slipped its leash and ran off
+    * piece of paper
+    * mistake
+    * underwear
+    * a slip of the tongue
+        * a mistake made when what someone says is different from what was meant
+        * That one slip of the tongue caused me a lot of trouble.
+    * sth slips your mind
+        * to forget sth
+* erratic
+    * changing suddenly and unexpectedly
+    * an erratic schedule
 * slopper
 * extrapolate
 * chafe